kshaffer/theory3/assessments.md

 There will be two reading/video assignments most weeks, with online reading quizzes due to be completed by 8am on Monday and Wednesday.
 These quizzes will run in the D2L site for Theory 3, and will count towards the Theory 3 grade.
 Only quizzes submitted by students present in class will be assessed.

 Online quizzes will be open-note, will include mostly informational questions, and will be graded by percentage of questions answered correctly.
-Most quizzes will contain one or two questions that are created in order to get you thinking about conceptual questions that we will engage during class, and to give me information about everyone's general level of understanding before class.
+Most quizzes will contain one or two questions that are created in order to get you thinking about conceptual issues that we will engage during class, and to give me information about everyone's general level of understanding before class.
 These questions will receive full credit for any honest attempt, regardless of correctness, and will be labeled as "graded for attempt only."

 While these quizzes are open-note and collaboration is allowed, I highly encourage you to attempt them individually without consulting readings or notes, and then go back to your notes (and/or your study partner's notes) and correct any mistakes before submitting your answers.
-This will give you both recall practice and correctness feedback, two of the most helpful things you can do in order to memorize the information correctly (and prepare for in-class quizzes).
+This will give you both practice recalling the information and feedback when you are incorrect — two of the most helpful things for memorizing information correctly (and preparing for in-class quizzes).

 ## Reading/video quizzes (in-class)